ayesha-chaudhary/Image-gallery-react-app/Instructions.md

-# Image Gallery React App with swipe gestures
+# Image Gallery React App with swipe gesture

 This is a single-page React web application that displays a gallery of images and allows navigation between them.